HickeryDickery/netflix-clone/README.md

 # Netflix-Clone (Frontend Only)

 A simple frontend React app which fetches information about movies and TV shows from TMDB and displays them in the format of the Netflix website.
-Clicking on the posters of the movies displays their trailers within the website.
+Clicking on the posters of the movies displays their trailer within the website.

 Link: https://netflix-clone-biski.web.app/